 3) Email Marketing

 Using email to market your restaurant can be a relatively easy and inexpensive venture, especially for smaller restaurants.
-You are able to target a large audience all at once, while still creating a personalized experience for each recipient.
+You can target a large audience all at once, while still creating a personalized experience for each recipient.
 Depending on what email marketing software you use, you can use customer purchases to suggest menu items, send re-engagement emails to guests that haven’t been in your restaurant recently, or send birthday and anniversary coupons to celebrate customer milestones.

 Size of Audience